stefanholzapfel/lit-state/README.md

             undefined,
             true));
 ```
-You can either hold a reference to the newly create service or set the global flag to "true" (third parameter).
+You can either hold a reference to the newly created service or set the global flag to "true" (third parameter).
 With the global flag set, lit-state will hold a reference for you and use it as default service (more on that later).

 The second param overwrites the default options for all subscriptions to the state: